 A few partial-tuition-waiver work exchanges may be available for full-week participants.
 Please contact the Iroquois Springs Workshop Site Manager as soon as possible, but no later than May 31, 2017, if you wish to be considered for a work exchange.
 The Site Manager will follow up on individual work exchange requests by June 15, 2017.

-Online registration is open (see red “Register Now” button above).
+Online registration will be open soon (see red “Register Now” button above).
 Workshop updates will be announced through our E-newsletter (sign-up if you haven’t already), the EEFC listserv, and on our Facebook page.

 NOTE: Staff, class, and class level listings are subject to update and change.